Hebrew Stems

 |

-An infinitive construct of a verb can accept a subject and an object.
-The
+An infinitive construct of a verb can function as a verbal noun and as a

-infinitive construct can act just like a verb prior to the object.
-That is, the
+act just like a verb prior to the object.
+That is, the substantive which follows

-substantive the word of to indicate that.
-However, the infinitive construct can
+word of to indicate that.
+However, the infinitive construct can serve in any

-The infinitive construct is one of the two infinitives found in the Hebrew
+construct is one of the two infinitives found in the Hebrew language without

-gerund in any syntactic position.
-The subject or agent will generally follow an
+syntactic position.
+The subject or agent will generally follow an infinitive

-infinitive construct.
-The subject can be separated from the infinitive by the
+construct.
+The subject can be separated from the infinitive by the object or

 |